kinecosystem/kin-ecosystem-ios-sdk/README.md

     1. "JWT" registration" use a Server side signed JWT token to authenticated client request.
     1. You can learn more [here](https://jwt.io)
     1. Please contact us to receive your JWT issuer identifier (iss key) and provide us with your public signature key and its corresponding 'keyid'

+## Environment
+Kin Ecosystem provides two working environments:
+1. PRODUCTION - Production ecosystem servers and the main private blockchain network.
+2. PLAYGROUND - A staging and testing environment running on test ecosystem servers and a private blockchain test network.<br>
+You must specify an Environment on `Kin.shared.start(...)` as you will see in the following [section](app-id-and-key).

+You should test the SDK with the PLAYGROUND enviorment using [PLAYGROUND test credentials](#playground-test-credentials).<br/>

+The PLAYGROUND enviorment SLA of is not guaranteed.<br/>
+Playground transaction are running on Kin PLAYGROUND blockchain.<br/>

+The PRODUCTION enviorment is runnig on main production blockchain and containing real earn/spend offers, therfore required specifc credtials per digital services, please contact us for more details.<br/>

 ### JWT Registration specs
-1. We will support `ES256` signature algorithm later on, right now you should use `RS512`.
+1. Playground will support `ES256` and `RS512` signature algorithm.
+2. PRODUCTION will only support `ES256` signature algorithm.
-2. The header will follow this template
+3. The header will follow this template
     ```aidl
     {
         "alg": "RS512", // We will support ES256 signature algorithem